Tyler H. Chang

 I am currently a Postdoc @ Argonne.

-Before that, I was the Cunningham fellow @ Virginia Tech.
+Before that, I completed my PhD in Computer Science @ Virginia Tech.

 Don't hesitate to reach out or connect at an upcoming event!